aidanmischke/windowsTweaks/README.md

-# windowsTweaks
+# Windows Tweaks
-Windows tweaks made after a clean install
+Windows tweaks made after a clean Windows 10 install

 ## Create Windows Libraries
-Use *WindowsAPICodePack* and matching *...Shell* to create Windows Libraries, include folders, set DefaultSaveFolder location, and set the LibraryType: Generic, Documents, Music, Pictures, Videos.
+Use *WindowsAPICodePack* and matching *...Shell* to create Windows Libraries, include folders, set DefaultSaveFolder location, and set the LibraryType: *Generic, Documents, Music, Pictures, Videos.*

-###Got stuck on...
+### Things I Got stuck on...

-Unsure how to
+Unsure how to set
-1. set the icon using IconResourceId property.
+1. Icon using IconResourceId property.
-1. set the Public Save Location as well.
+1. Public Save Location as well.

 *Consider these limitations and set manually using the UI*